stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

         create: false
 ```

-Here, we are using the [default triggers](https://github.com/stakater/stakater-tekton-chart/blob/main/stakater-tekton-chart/default-config/triggers.yaml) and trigger bindings.
+Here, we are using the [default triggers](https://github.com/stakater/stakater-tekton-chart/blob/main/stakater-tekton-chart/default-config/triggers.yaml).
 You will need to [deploy your own trigger bindings](https://github.com/stakater/stakater-tekton-chart/blob/085d1ba52175294a21255a27561ac0ebe8621e85/stakater-tekton-chart/values.yaml#L96) via values.yaml file, or you can use MTO templates.
 Then add the deployed trigger bindings as ref to the triggers in the above **values.yaml** file.

 > Note: The reference to the trigger binding will need to be added in; (pipeline-charts.eventListener.trigger.bindings.ref).